QuEST-Kit/QuEST/examples/tutorial.md

 Independent of which platform you'll run your simulation on (multicore machine, distributed machines, a GPU), your QuEST code will look the same.
 View the API [here](https://aniabrown.github.io/QuEST/qubits_8h.html)

-> Currently, a limited set of functions are available on the GPU
+> Currently, a limited set of functions are available on the GPU, listed [here](https://aniabrown.github.io/QuEST_GPU/qubits_8h.html)

 A simple simulation of a circuit looks like
 ```C